Perfect, you have got your client’s attention and moved them to the consideration stage in your sales funnel.

 You can use our free social media proposal template ready to be filled with details to make your life easier.

-Speaking of easy, don’t hesitate to use SocialPIlot’s unparalleled scheduling, analytics, and content curation functionalities to automate social media marketing for your clients.
+Speaking of easy, don’t hesitate to use SocialPIlot’s unparalleled scheduling, analytics, team, and client management functionalities to automate social media marketing for your clients.

 Experience it yourself.
 To know more, schedule a demo now!